txt/ase23/docs/software2.md

 > The logic of guessing.

-Abduction: inference to the best guess
+Abduction: inference to the best guess.

+I say: abduction is the unifying principle underneath data mining, optimization and theorem proving.

 Given rules of the form "_cause_ &rarr; _effect_" then